CRC-FONDA/WorkSim-PredError/README.md

-## NOTE: WorkflowSim IS NO LONGER MAINTAINED.
+## NOTE: WorkflowSim fork that can incorporate a prediction error

 ---